Mexican migrant in Texas tragedy hoped to reach kin in Ohio

 Vásquez Guzmán’s mother, who is trying to get a visa to see her son in Texas, raised him and his three siblings alone after their father died when Vásquez Guzmán was 10, García said.
 She now is the only one of the family left in Cerro Verde.
 Vásquez Guzmán left when he was 18 and joined the Mexican military.

-His oldest brother, Eloy, went to the United States just over a year ago and settled in Ohio, said López Hernández, who grew up on the neighboring ranch and went to school with him.
+His oldest brother, Eloy, went to the United States just over a year ago and settled in Ohio, said López Hernández, who grew up on the neighboring ranch.

 “I imagine that he commented to him about how the work situation was and everything and how to make more money,” López Hernández said.
 “I imagine he called him so that he would come over, too, to have a better life.
 That’s the draw for why he was going.”